youssefa7med/Chat-Bot/README.md

 ## Acknowledgments

-This project is inspired by the advancements in natural language processing and the open-source community.
+This project is inspired by advancements in natural language processing and the open-source community.
 Special thanks to contributors of the libraries and tools utilized in this project.